dirien/docs-3/docs/README.md

 ### For companies - hybrid cloud, multi-cluster and partner access

 * Low-maintenance, secure, and quick alternative to a VPN
+* To connect hundreds or thousands of clients without making them part of your corporate network
 * To build a hybrid cloud between existing servers and public cloud for: CI, e2e testing, or for accessing legacy databases and IT systems
 * To migrate on-premises databases and APIs to public cloud
 * To connect to the private environments of your customers in a SaaS product
 * For command and control of: services within private VPCs, IoT devices, and Point of Sale (PoS)
 * Exposing private API endpoints to third-parties and partners
-* As a cheaper, easier alternative to a data-center uplink or managed product like [AWS Direct Connect](https://aws.amazon.com/directconnect/) or [Azure Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction)
+* As a cheaper, easier alternative to a data-center uplink or managed product like AWS Direct Connect or Azure Express Route

 ### For teams and individuals - for public tunnels and Kubernetes connectivity